Indonesia tsunami triggered by earthquake kills at least 384

 Breaking News Emails

-PALU, Indonesia — A tsunami that hit two central Indonesian cities swept away buildings and pulverized a substantial bridge, dumping victims caught in its relentless path across a devastated landscape that rescuers Saturday were struggling to reach, hindered by damaged roads and broken communications.
+PALU, Indonesia — Dozens of rescuers have been deployed to areas devastated by an earthquake and tsunami that killed hundreds of people — but damaged roads and limited communication were hampering efforts.

-The death toll was at least 384, according to Indonesian media citing the national disaster agency spokesman Sutopo Purwo Nugroho.
+A wave almost 10 feet high, triggered by Friday's magnitude-7.5 earthquake, smashed into the cities of Palu and Donggala cities and several other settlements.
+It swept away buildings and pulverized a substantial bridge, dumping victims caught in its relentless path across a devastated landscape.

 Many victims were still to be accounted for.
 Nugroho said the fate of "tens to hundreds" of people involved in a beach festival in Palu when the tsunami struck was unknown.